Alex Sidorenko AvatarAlex Sidorenko

 React Docs - Context Provider

 When we update the count value, the App component re-renders, leading to the redeclaration of the text variable.
-From the second chapter, we learned the difference between primitive and non-primitive values in javascript.
-We know that {a: "lorem", b: "ipsum"} !== {a: "lorem", b: "ipsum"} .
-It means that on every render of the App, the context value changes even if a and b don’t.
+From the second chapter, we learned the difference between primitive and non-primitive values in JavaScript.
+We know that {a: "lorem", b: "ipsum"} !== {a: "lorem", b: "ipsum"}.
+This means that on every render of the App, the context value changes even if a and b don't.
 And when the context value changes, the context consumer re-renders.
-To prevent that, we need to make sure that the text variable receives the same object reference.
-And from the third chapter, we know that we can do that with useMemo.
+To prevent this, we need to ensure that the text variable receives the same object reference.
+From the third chapter, we know that we can do this with useMemo.

 Next chapter